almovidhussaini/babylonclone/x/epoching/README.md

 ## BeginBlocker and EndBlocker

-ybtc disables the Staking module's EndBlocker to avoid validator set updates upon each block.
+Babylon disables the Staking module's EndBlocker to avoid validator set updates upon each block.
 The Epoching module implements `BeginBlocker` to initialize an epoch upon the beginning of an epoch, and implements `EndBlocker` to execute all messages and update the validator set upon the end of an epoch.